scientific-python/cookie/{{cookiecutter.project_name}}/.github/CONTRIBUTING.md

 The fastest way to start with development is to use nox.
 If you don't have nox, you can use `pipx run nox` to run it without installing, or `pipx install nox`.
-If you don't have pipx (pip for applications), then you can install with with `pip install pipx` (the only case were installing an application with regular pip is reasonable).
+If you don't have pipx (pip for applications), then you can install with `pip install pipx` (the only case were installing an application with regular pip is reasonable).
 If you use macOS, then pipx and nox are both in brew, use `brew install pipx nox`.